 - 20 corn tortilla chips (a couple of large handfuls)

 - 2 cups refried beans, warmed (1 can if not using freshly made)

 - 1-2 cups shredded Cheddar or Monterey Jack cheese

 - ½ cup canola oil or light tasting vegetable oil (I use light olive oil)

 - ½ teaspoon sugar

-ADD small amount of dressing, about ¼ cup, to the salad mixture.
-(Use just enough to coat salad
+- ADD small amount of dressing, about ¼ cup, to the salad mixture.
+(Use just enough to coat salad mixture).

-For the salad: Slowly PLACE your salad mixture on top of the “nachos” and cover completely, gradually adding less and less salad as you form a “volcano” peak.
+- To Build the Salad: Slowly PLACE your salad mixture on top of the “nachos” and cover completely, gradually adding less and less salad as you form a “volcano” peak.
 SPRINKLE the top with grated Parmesan.
 SERVE with additional salsa (and lots of napkins).
 It’s messy but oh so good!
-Serves 4